The Ultimate Bed Sheets Buying Guide: Bed Linen Materials & Weaves To Buy

 Cost: Higher price point than cotton due to the extensive and costly production

-Choose Linen bedsheet if: you have sensitive skin or a hot sleeper but prefer a crisper feel to your sheets.
+Choose Linen bedsheets if: you have sensitive skin or a hot sleeper but prefer a crisper feel to your sheets.

 Silk fabrics were first produced in Neolithic China and as weaving techniques improved, the demand for Chinese silk increased exponentially across the dynasties.
 It was even seen as a valuable commodity where bolts of silk were often used as a form of currency, hence silk bed sheets have always been seen as a luxury bedding material.